 Step 1: Saute the ground beef in a skillet with the onions until the meat is browned.
 While doing that, steam your cauliflower rice in the microwave following package directions.
 You could substitute beef with turkey or chicken if you prefer.

 Another option is to use homemade riced cauliflower.
 It is cheaper to make at home!
 Just make sure it is steamed before adding it to your skillet.

 Step 2: Add your cream cheese to the ground beef and cream together using a wooden spatula until it melts.
 This will ensure that your meat sauce for this low carb taco casserole is nice and smooth without chunks of cream cheese.

 Step 3: Next, add heavy cream, beef broth, taco seasoning, riced cauliflower, salsa, and pepper.
-Mix until everything is nicely incorporated for the best Mexican flavor.
+Mix all ingredients until everything is nicely incorporated for the best Mexican flavor.
 The mixture should be thick and saucy.